xxxmtixxx/AnyAppInstaller/README.md

 ## Features
 - Supports **EXE**, **MSI**, **MSIX**, and **ZIP** files.
 - Downloads installers from **URLs**, **UNC paths**, or uses **local paths**.
+- **Skip Installation Check**: Option to skip the local file check, forcing an update if needed.
-- Verifies if the application is already installed before downloading to save bandwidth.
+- Verifies if the application is already installed before downloading to save bandwidth (unless skip is enabled).
 - Silent installation with customizable arguments.
 - Automatic cleanup of downloaded or extracted files.
 - Logs key actions for transparency and troubleshooting.